mlr-org/mlr3extralearners/paper/paper.md

 - **Interface Consistency**: The package regularly verifies that each learner adheres to the expected interface of its upstream function.
 When new parameters are introduced or existing ones change, the tests fail until the parameter sets are updated accordingly.
 - **Automated Testing**: To ensure correctness, `mlr3extralearners` performs regular automated tests on all learners.
+These tests include sanity checks that, e.g., verify that the learners produce sensible predictions for simple tasks.
-These tests include sanity checks and validate metadata annotations, such as verifying that a learner claiming to handle missing values works as expected.
+Furthermore, the tests also validate the learners' metadata annotations, such as whether a learner can actually handle missing values or is able to produce importance scores.

 ## Simplified Integration of New Learners